defold/defold.github.io/_posts/2020-04-01-Defold-is-now-open-source.md

 type: press
 ---

-We are happy to announce that as of April 2020 Defold, the ultimate game engine for web and mobile, is available as an open source project!
-This move will bring transparency to the development process and invite external contributors to make the engine better for everyone.
+_Mobile games company King today announced that the Defold game engine is available as an open source project.
+As part of the open source process King has transferred Defold to a software foundation; the Defold Foundation._

-As part of the open source process, King has decided to transfer Defold to a software foundation; the Defold Foundation.
-This will further strengthen Defold as an open source project and establish the future of Defold in the hands of the Defold Foundation together with the community.
+STOCKHOLM, SWEDEN - May 19, 2020 - Mobile games company King today announced that the Defold game engine is available as an open source project.
+As part of the open source process King has transferred Defold to a software foundation; the Defold Foundation.
+The Defold Foundation has taken full ownership of the Defold product and services, including the website, build servers, user forum and social media channels.
+The source code is available on GitHub.

-“We are immensely proud to be able to open source Defold and thrilled about the journey as an open source game engine together with our great community of Defold developers.
+“We are immensely proud to be able to open source Defold and we’re eager to start the journey as an open source game engine together with our great community of Defold developers.
 We would also wish to thank King for believing in our vision and entrusting Defold to the Defold Foundation.” says Björn Ritzl, Product Owner, the Defold Foundation.

+Developers from the original development team will leave King to work full time on Defold on behalf of the Defold Foundation.
+The foundation will work closely with the developer community and industry partners to drive new development in 2020 and beyond.

+The Defold Foundation board will be headed by Sara Cederberg (King) and include industry profiles such as Elin Eriksson (Women in Tech Sweden).

+“We are impressed by the Defold team, and look forward to seeing many great gaming experiences come to life through the engine.
+It will be exciting to follow the community coming together, with the support of the Defold Foundation.” says Tjodolf Sommestad, Chief Development Officer, King.

+##### About Defold Foundation
+The Defold Foundation is the owner of the free and open-source game engine Defold.
+The foundation works together with industry partners to provide open source software and services to game developers across the globe.
+The foundation was created in May 2020 and is registered in Stockholm, Sweden.

+##### About Defold
+Defold is a free and open-source game engine used for development of desktop, mobile and web games.
+Defold is used by a growing number of developers to create commercial hits as well as games for game jams and in schools to teach game development.
+Defold is known for its ease of use and it is praised for its technical documentation and friendly community of developers.

+##### About King
+King is a leading interactive entertainment company for the mobile world.
+It had 249 million monthly active users as of fourth quarter 2019 across web, social and mobile platforms, and has developed more than 200 exclusive games that are enjoyed all around the world through its king.com, Facebook, and mobile distribution platforms such as the Apple App Store, Google Play Store, Microsoft Windows App Store and Amazon Appstore.
+King was acquired by Activision Blizzard (NASDAQ: ATVI) in February 2016.
+King has game studios in Stockholm, Malmo, London, Barcelona and Berlin, along with offices in Malta and San Francisco.